therob3000/comicpress-manager/readme.txt

 Before you begin working with ComicPress Manager, and especially while the software is still in development, it is recommended that you make regular backups of your WordPress database and comics folder.

+If you've made modifications to your comicpress_manager_config.php file, you'll have to port those changes over to the new database-driven interface in ComicPress Manager.

 == Installation ==

 Copy the comicpress\_manager directory to your wp-content/plugins/ directory and activate the plugin.
 ComicPress Manager works on PHP 4, but using PHP 5 is strongly recommended.
 If you modified your comicpress\_manager\_config.php file, be sure to back it up before upgrading.
+You'll need to transfer your settings over to the new database-driven interface.

 == Frequently Asked Questions ==